deans-bradley/Darkwood-Editor/README.md

 ## Features

-### Edit Player Stats
+### Edit Player States

-Modify your character's stats to suit your playstyle.
-Whether you want to boost your health, stamina, or any other attribute, Darkwood Editor puts you in control.
+Modify your character's states to suit your playstyle.
+Whether you want to boost your health, stamina, or manage your inventory, Darkwood Editor puts you in control.

 ### Alter Story Progression